JustinGOSSES/datajam_Mars_MajorElements/README.md

 - Display standard deviation and error on this visualization either by default or an option.

 ## How to install (will build this out later)
-- clone this repo
+- clone this repo by typing in terminal - git clone https://github.com/JustinGOSSES/datajam_Mars_MajorElements
 - cd into the locally cloned repo
 - If not already installed on your machine, install python 3, pandas, jupyter, plotly
 - in terminal, type  jupyter notebook
-- follow directions in terminal to open a browser with the running jupyter notebook if it doesn't open automatically
+- follow the directions that appear in your terminal to open a browser with the running jupyter notebook url if it doesn't open automatically
-- press "play" to move through notebook and run cells
+- press "play" to move through the notebook and run all the cells
-- Once you get the visualization to display, move around, shrink, expand, and delete the pink "brush" in each field to highlight different samples.
+- Once you get the visualization to display, use the pink "brush" to change what samples are highlighted.
+  - Clicking on the ends of each pink "brush" will expand its height.
+Clicking and holding on the center of it as your move the mouse will move it up and down.
+Each set in the parallel set can have a pink "brush".
+If there are multiple "brushes" only the samples that occur in all "brushes" will be highlighted.